-Equation \eqref{Poissonelliptic_estimate_Lp} is the basic estimate of elliptic regularity theory in $L^p$ spaces, c.f. equation (14.4) in \cite{Agmon}.
-For completeness we show how to derive \eqref{Poissonelliptic_estimate_Lp} for the critical case $m=1$ in Section \ref{Sec_appendix_ell} from standard apriori estimates in \cite{Evans,GilbargTrudinger,Grisvard,WuYinWang}, assuming H\"older continuity to simplify the proof.
-Our analysis of the iteration scheme introduced in Section \ref{Sec_iteration_scheme} below requires an existence theory for Dirichlet problems for the Poisson equations \eqref{PDE1} - \eqref{PDE2}, applicable for $1$-forms $\Gammati$ and $0$-forms $J$.
-This is provided by the following existence theorem, c.f.
+Equation \eqref{Poissonelliptic_estimate_Lp} is the basic estimate of elliptic regularity theory in $L^p$ spaces, c.f.
+Lemma 9.17 in \cite{GilbargTrudinger} for a special case ($m=1$, $u_0=0$) which we extend in Section \ref{Sec_appendix_ell} to prove \eqref{Poissonelliptic_estimate_Lp}.
+Estimate \eqref{Poissonelliptic_estimate_Lp} is required to prove convergence of our iteration scheme introduced in Section \ref{Sec_iteration_scheme} below.
+Our analysis of the iteration scheme also requires an existence theory for Dirichlet problems for the Poisson-type equations \eqref{PDE1} - \eqref{PDE2}, which we apply component-wise.
+This is provided by the following existence theorem by component-wise application to the equations for $\Gammati$ and $J$, c.f.
 Theorems 9.15 and 9.19 in \cite{GilbargTrudinger}.